How to build a blog in NextJS

 Static Site Generation is a feature provided in the NextJS framework that allows you to pre-render pages at build time.
 This generates static HTML files for each page of the application and can be served directly by a web server or a CDN.
 With SSG, the server renders the page at build time rather than on each request to the server.

 But how do I populate my pages at build time?
-This is wehre dynamic data and our 2 functions, getStaticPaths and getStaticProps come in to the picture.
+This is where dynamic data and our 2 functions, getStaticPaths and getStaticProps come in to the picture.
 Dynamic data, is the idea that you can fetch data from APIs or databases during the build process then use that data to pre-render the pages.
 For example, you can fetch blog posts from an API and generate static blog pages with their content.
 In our case, instead of reading from an API, we will simply be reading from our local file structure.

 getStaticPaths

-This function is call in the context of the SSG at build time.
+This function is called in the context of the SSG at build time.
 It's purpose is to define that paths for which NextJS will generate static pages.
 During the build time, NextJS looks for components with this function defined.
 It then calls it to generate an array of paths based on the logic within the function.
 NextJS then pre-renders static pages for each path in this array.
 The pages are then stored and ready to be served at runtime.

 Here is our getStaticPaths function: